PistonDevelopers/blog.piston.rs/_posts/2015-12-31-what-is-happening-2.md

 ### Detecting O(N) performance behavior

-Working on Turbine and testing the performance of Conrod, I thought of a way to detect O(N) behavior without internal profiling.
+Working on Turbine and testing the performance of Conrod, I thought of a way to detecting O(N) behavior without internal profiling.

 For now, it is just a [spreadsheet](https://github.com/PistonDevelopers/turbine/blob/master/external-overhead-per-item.ods).